Authority to make secondary legislation

-7.88There is no formal programme for the drafting of regulations.
-However, when submitting a bill for a place on the annual legislation programme, Ministers are required to provide a summary of any associated regulations that it will be necessary to implement the legislation, and an indication of the likely timing of making the regulations.
-It is good practice for departments to give the Parliamentary Counsel Office information on any significant proposed regulations early in each year, when Cabinet decisions are being made on the legislation programme.
+7.92 There is no formal programme for the drafting of secondary legislation.
+However, when submitting a bill for a place on the annual legislation programme, Ministers are required to provide a summary of any associated secondary legislation that will be necessary to implement the Bill, and an indication of the likely timing of making the secondary legislation.
+It is good practice for agencies to give the Parliamentary Counsel Office information on any significant proposed secondary legislation early in each year, when Cabinet decisions are being made on the legislation programme.

 - consultation (as required):

-- with relevant departments;
+- with relevant agencies;

 - with government caucus(es);

-- with other parties represented in the House and independent members of Parliament;
+- with other parties represented in the House and independent members of Parliament; and

-- drafting by parliamentary counsel;
+- drafting by the Parliamentary Counsel Office;

 - notification in the New Zealand Gazette;